psibean/ExtraRolesAmongUs/README.md

 If The Joker get's voted off the ship, the game will end instantly.
 The Joker also has no tasks.

+## Mayor
+When the mayor votes their vote counts for two!
+The mayors additional vote will be displayed as the last vote on a player and will be purple.

 # Installation

 Here's a quick video if you can't be bothered to read the steps: https://youtu.be/gtuqYsdir_k